Sensitivity Analysis in Unconditional Quantile Effects: Quantile Breakdown Frontier

 provided $\delta>0$.
 This means that if the conclusion is less stringent, \textit{i.e.}, $g_{\tau,L}$ is reduced, then the frontier moves upwards, indicating that more policy selection bias can be allowed before the conclusion breaks down.
 In this sense, $c_{\tau,L}$ provides a minimum amount of policy selection bias for all $g$ such that $g\leq g_{\tau,L}$.

 Now consider the derivative of \eqref{qbf_def} with respect to $\tau$:

 It is not possible to sign the slope of the frontier \textit{a priori}.
 It can depend largely on $\tau$, that is, whether we are the center or the tails of the distribution of $Y$, and whether the outcome is bounded or not, among other reasons.
-The derivative of \eqref{qbf_def} with respect to $\delta$ is more complicated due to the fact that $F_A$ depends on $\delta$.
-A general expression is the following: